Bill Cosby found guilty on all charges

 At that point, Cosby screamed out in a booming voice: "He doesn't have a plane, you a------!"

-Judge Steele ordered Cosby to surrender his passport but ruled he can remain free on $1 million bail until his sentencing later this year.
+Judge O'Neill ordered Cosby to surrender his passport but ruled he can remain free on $1 million bail until his sentencing sometime in the next 60 to 90 days.
 He faces up to 30 years in prison.

+Asked later by reporters what he thought about Cosby's courtroom outburst, Steele said, "Well, I guess you got to see a brief view of who he was."

 "We are very disappointed by the verdict," Mesereau told reporters outside the courthouse.
 "We don't think Mr. Cosby is guilty of anything and the fight is not over."

+Mesereau and the Cosby defense team had banked on a backlash to the #MeToo movement against the abuse and sexual harassment of women, describing it as a mob mentality "based primarily on emotion and anger."

-Attorney Gloria Allred blasted Mesereau for attempting to undercut the credibility Cosby's accusers by portraying them as liars out to frame the comedian.
+Attorney Gloria Allred blasted the defense team for attempting to undercut the credibility of Cosby's accusers by portraying them as liars out to frame the comedian.
 During the trial, Mesereau called Constand a "pathological liar" and a "con artist."

 "Tom Mesereau, you tried and failed," Allred told reporters outside the courthouse.
 "Bill Cosby, I have three words for you: Guilty!
 Guilty!
 Guilty!"